Dejan Lovren: Social views

-In February 2017, LFC TV released a short documentary Lovren: My Life as a Refugee where the footballer opened up about his experiences, tough life and traumas and asked for more tolerance for refugees saying: "When I see what's happening today [with refugees] I just remember my thing, my family and how people don't want you in their country.
+In February 2017, LFC TV released a short documentary Lovren: My Life as a Refugee where the footballer opened up about his experiences, tough life and traumas and asked for more tolerance for refugees saying: When I see what's happening today [with refugees] I just remember my thing, my family and how people don't want you in their country.
 I understand people want to protect themselves, but people don't have homes.
 It's not their fault; they're fighting for their lives just to save their kids.
 They want a secure place for their kids and their futures.
 I went through all this and I know what some families are going through.
 Give them a chance, give them a chance.
-You can see who the good people are and who are not."
+You can see who the good people are and who are not.

-On 2 April 2022, following a statement from Disney that they would increase diversity and inclusion in their work, particularly LGBT content—Lovren took to Twitter to announce that he cancelled his Disney+ subscription, and called for a boycott of the company.
+On 2 April 2022, following a statement from Disney that they would increase diversity and inclusion in their work, particularly LGBT content—Lovren took to Twitter (now X) to announce that he cancelled his Disney+ subscription, and called for a boycott of the company.